 Panel 4 symbolises 'Community', with different forms fitting together symbolising the interdependence of man, woman and child.

-Material compiled and edited in 2002 by Hugh Perfect.
+Material compiled and edited in 2002 by Hugh Perfect (Dupute Head of Moray House School of Education /Honorary Archivist of Moray House Archive).
 Details and definitions of the four Charteris scultpures are from David 'Dusty' Miller, 1998.